MA (Biblical Exegesis and Linguistics) (MABEL)

 - form a basic theological foundation as a grid for Bible translation;

 - apply basic principles of hermeneutics in Bible study and Bible translation;

 - understand the theory and principles of language translation and contextualization;

 - employ computational tools to construct a phonological analysis, descriptive grammar; partial lexicography, and interlinear text of a minority language; and

 - design an effective strategy for cross-cultural ministry

 The application process for the MABEL is a dual process.
-Applicants for the program must apply to both Dallas Seminary and the Dallas International University (DIU), and the admission requirements of both institutions must be met.
-In most cases students admitted to DTS will meet the admission requirements at DIU.
-However, prospective MA/BEL students should be aware that the requirements for linguistic courses at DIU vary and will include a minimum of 15 prerequisite credit hours.
+Applicants for the program must apply to both Dallas Seminary and the Dallas Intl., and the admission requirements of both institutions must be met.
+In most cases students admitted to DTS will meet the admission requirements at Dallas Intl.
+However, prospective MA/BEL students should be aware that the requirements for linguistic courses at Dallas Intl. vary and will include a minimum of 15 prerequisite credit hours.

 Until they apply to DTS for admission to the program, students will not be officially enrolled in the MABEL program.
 Students are advised to contact both institutions as soon as possible regarding their intentions to enroll in the MABEL program so that adequate advice and direction can be provided.

 Because the majority of students enrolled in the MABEL are either already involved in or anticipate being involved in Bible translation ministries cross-culturally, applicants to the MABEL are required to have a basic understanding of world missions normally attained through the completion of an introductory or foundations course in world missions such as the Perspectives on the World Christian Movement course (see www.perspectives.org) or other approved means of meeting this entrance requirement.
 Students without this prerequisite may be required to take, in addition to their MABEL requirements, WM101 Introduction to World Missions.
 Contact the Admissions office for more information.